Application Guard for Office for admins

 Note: Users can still bypass this policy by manually removing the mark-of-the-web property from the file or by moving a document to a trusted location.

-For the following policies to take effect, users are required to sign out and sign in again to Windows:
+For the following policies to take effect, users are required to sign out of Windows and sign in again:

 Submit feedback via Feedback Hub